Tap to get financing

 How long does it take for a HUD 223(f) loan to close?
 The answer can vary based on variety of factors.
 These include the length of time it takes to perform due diligence on the borrower, as well as the length of time it takes to produce essential third-party reports on the property, such as appraisals, market studies, and environmental assessments.

-However, in most cases, it will take about 45-60 days after engaging with a lender for the application to be submitted to HUD.
-This is followed by another 60-90 day waiting period until HUD issues their commitment, and another 30-45 days to closing.
-In the best case scenario, a HUD 223(f) loan will take about 135 days, or 4.5 months from initial engagement to close.
-However, if complexities arise, the HUD 223(f) loan process could take 6 months or more.
+This timeline usually includes two months after engaging with a lender for the application to be submitted to HUD.
+This is generally followed by another two to four months of waiting until HUD issues their commitment, and then another couple of months until closing.
+In the absolute best-case scenario when all the planets have aligned (which, again, is unlikely), a HUD 223(f) loan would take about 135 days, or four and a half months, from initial engagement to close.

 Related Questions